 Yes, in some ways.
 Learning to make sense of rich, complex text must frequently be a social endeavor; not one learned predominantly in isolation where students are left to their own devices.
 There are tech-enabled programs, however, that can link to definitions of words.
 When students are reading an online text and don't know a word, they can click on it, and the definition will come up.
 Pictures or videos would enhance those definitions even more.
 Add to these Wordsmyth, which provides all kinds of support with one click, and freethesaurus and the Microsoft Immersive Reader, and this is a case in which students would personalize for themselves-they get to choose which words to click on.
-Or give students responsibility to uncover the meaning of unknown words encountered in print by teaching them how to load text excerpts into the Academic Word Finder to see what academic vocabulary in the
+Or give students responsibility to uncover the meaning of unknown words encountered in print by teaching them how to load text excerpts into the Academic Word Finder to see what academic vocabulary in the text are grade-level or above words, and then use an online word or picture dictionary to discover the meaning and etymology of unknown words.

-&lt;sup>1 The products or approaches named here are called out because they are known to the authors and align to the research supporting this accelerator.
+1 The products or approaches named here are called out because they are known to the authors and align to the research supporting this accelerator.
 They are examples that could work, not an exhaustive list.
 Careful evaluation against the Consideration Question and vetting should be undertaken before making any decisions about the utility of any of these products or approaches for your needs.